Mercado-Social-de-Madrid/ansible-takahe/README.md

 Prepare:

-- Provision machine (tested with Ubuntu 22.04)
+- Provision machine (no automated provisioning is provided)
-- Open ports 80 and 443
+- Open ports 80 and 443 (no automatic firewall configuration is provided)
-- Point A DNS record to machine IP
+- Point A DNS record to machine IP (no automatic DNS configuration is provided)

 Test: